Lilian Lindsay: Legacy

 By the time of her death, the BDA library was considered one of the best dental libraries in the world; it is still named the Robert and Lilian Lindsay Library.
 In 1962 the Lindsay Society for the History of Dentistry was formed and named after Lilian Lindsay.

-An English Heritage blue plaque commemorating Lindsay was placed at 3 Hungerford Road, Holloway, London, where Lindsay had lived for the first twenty years of her life in 2013.
+An English Heritage blue plaque commemorating Lindsay was placed at 3 Hungerford Road, Holloway, London, where Lindsay had lived for the first twenty years of her life, in 2013.
 It was at this address that Lindsay first decided to become a dentist.
 The plaque was unveiled by Dame Margaret Seward, the former President of the General Dental Council and Chief Dental Officer and Lindsay's niece, Margaret Murray.

+In 2023 The New York Times published a belated obituary for Lilian Lindsay as part of its Overlooked series.